FrancisDunne/FrancisDunne/README.md

 ## Objective

-My journey into the I.T. field has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst, I.T. systems engineer/administrator or a Cyber security consultant position.
+My journey into the I.T. field has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to be an I.T Security Analyst.

 ## Skills